jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

    2. Not always clear, so define it.
 4. #crack-tip-blunting?
    1. Being sharp is a pre-condition, but does it cause it?
-   2. #traction-force outside the body matches #internal-forces in the direction of applied loading.
+   2. #traction-force outside the body matches [internal forces](internal-forces.md) in the direction of applied loading.
 Lack of [extrinsic](engr-743-001-damage-and-fracture/extrinsic-toughening.md) forces.
    3. (D), but any of them could be acceptable with declared logic.

 _Oral or written final exam?
 Decide this later._

 7. #failure-modes?
-   1. #crazing with #fatigue in polymer.
+   1. #crazing with [fatigue](fatigue.md) in polymer.
    2. asdf
    3. #mode-mixing
 8. Use yielding.